-Somatic Experiencing (SE) and Integrative Somatic Psychotherapy (ISP) are effective and comprehensive approaches that use awareness and gentle movement to increase the body’s capacity for coping.
+Somatic Experiencing (SE) and Integral Somatic Psychology (ISP) are effective and comprehensive approaches that use awareness and gentle movement to increase the body’s capacity for coping.
 This sets the conditions for natural self-healing to take place, leading to improved well-being.
 Improved well-being results in more meaningful connections in our relationships, our work and other aspects of our lives.
 This allows us to experience the true joy of being fully alive.

 Brian Douville, LCSW, SEP